scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

-# Deployment to Ubuntu on AWS EC2
+# Deploying a Full-Stack Web App to NGINX an an AWS EC2 Host w/Ubuntu 18.04

-This guide outlines steps for deploying a full stack JavaScript project to an EC2 instance on AWS. **Required tools**, **initial deployment**, and **deploying updates** are covered.
-The guide assumes that you have already provisioned an EC2 instance and that you have SSH access to the instance.
-Some parts of this guide may have been covered during class, but they are recorded here for future reference.
+This guide outlines steps for deploying a full-stack JavaScript project to an NGINX web server running on an AWS EC2 instance with an Ubuntu 18.04 operating system.
+For instructions on how to deploy a front-end-only application, please see the [Front-End Deployment Guide](FRONT_END_DEPLOYMENT.md).

-**Note:** This guide may use "EC2 Instance" and "Ubuntu" interchangeably, because your EC2 instance _should_ be running the Ubuntu operating system.
+## Required Tools

+This guide assumes that you have already [provisioned an AWS EC2 instance with SSH access](AWS_EC2_INITIAL_SETUP.md), with both [NGINX](INSTALL_NGINX_ON_UBUNTU.md) and [certbot](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) installed on it.
+It also assumes you have already purchased a domain name.

+### Create a Subdomain

+Visit your domain name registrar and create a new `CNAME` DNS record for your project.
+The `CNAME` record should point to your root domain name.

+> For example, if your domain name is `learningfuze.com` and your project's name is `full-stack-project`, then you'll create a `CNAME` record for `full-stack-project.learningfuze.com` that points to `learningfuze.com`.

+For additional help on creating a subdomain, checkout the [DNS setup guide.](DNS_SETUP.md)

 ## Connect to EC2